Category Archives: Labs

 Hints and recommendations

 Start by completing the reading and printing of the array functions.
 Both of these you have done previously.
-Create the necessary array and reuse the functions you created last week.
-When copying the functions, don’t forget to copy the function comment!
+Create the necessary array and, if you wish, reuse the functions you created last week.
+If you choose to copy functions from previous week, don’t forget to copy the function comment!

 Now lets create a function to make the algorithmically created array.
-First, create a new array that has the same length as the array where the numbers are entered in.
+First, create a new array that has the same length as the array where the user entered numbers were stored to.
 Remember, you cannot return an array from a function.
 You need to declare this array in the main() function and pass it to this function.
 To create the new array, follow the algorithm provided.
-Then print out the array you created.
+Then print out the array you just created.
 The code should look something similar once completed (names of functions and variables can be different).

 If you feel that your main() function is starting to be overcrowded, the printed text can be passed with the function call.
 Look at the first theory nugget.